seinecle/blog/_posts/2021-08-30-pointwise-mutual-information-tf-idf.md

 last_modified_at_readable:   August 30, 2021
 ---

+### The problem with co-occurrences: lots of noise

 When creating a network from a text or a corpus of texts, the logic is to keep only the most frequent terms, the links betwee any two terms representing how many times they "co-occur" in the text (that is, two terms which appear in the same sentences or paragraphs will have a strong connection between them).

 The problem is, most frequent terms in these texts will be connected *even if these connections* don't make a lot of sense.